Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: Numerical experiments

 \section{Numerical experiments}

-In this section, we perform a simulation study to examine the behavior of the optimal carbon-penalised PPI strategy and to compare the strategies of a fully informed versus a partially informed portfolio insurer.
-We consider $n=4$ traded stocks: the first two are low-carbon (green), while the remaining two are high-carbon (brown).
-Unless otherwise stated, model parameters are fixed as in Table \ref{tab:model_params}.
+In this section, we perform an {illustrative} simulation study to examine the behavior of the optimal carbon-penalised PPI strategy and to compare the strategies of a fully informed versus a partially informed portfolio insurer.
+We consider $n=4$ traded stocks and start from a given carbon classification: the first two assets are labelled as low-carbon (green), while the remaining two are labelled as high-carbon (brown). {In empirical applications, such a classification can be obtained following the procedure provided by \cite{ardia2023factor}.
+The approach is as follows: at each evaluation date, stocks are ranked according to their most recently available carbon intensity values.
+Firms in the bottom (top) quartile of the resulting cross-sectional distribution are classified as green (brown), respectively.
+This percentile-based sorting yields two groups that capture firms with relatively low and high carbon intensity.\footnote{{In our stylised numerical experiments, we do not implement the clustering step explicitly and work with a given green/brown classification.
+Carbon intensity values are therefore not reported, as they determine the group membership that triggers the penalisation.}}}\\ Unless otherwise stated, model parameters are fixed as in Table \ref{tab:model_params}.
 Moreover, throughout the numerical experiments, we fix the risk-free rate at $r=0.01$, the PPI protection level at $\mathrm{PL}=1$, and the initial wealth at $V_0=1$.\\

 To understand the relationship between the unobservable factor process $Y$ at its filtered estimate $\Gamma$, we compare a single trajectory of these processes in Figure \ref{fig:Y_vs_filter}.
 The filter (dashed magenta line) shows less variability than the true trajectory, yet is able to capture the upward and downward trends of the factor $Y$ (solid blue line).
 We recall that the goodness of the filter depends highly on the signal-to-noise ratio.
 In particular, if volatility of stock prices is large, the observation is noisy, the filter gets worse.